MicrosoftDocs/security/security-docs/operations/siem-workspace.md

 When you assign Microsoft Sentinel-specific Azure roles, you may come across other Azure and Log Analytics roles that may have been assigned to users for other purposes.
 For example, the Log Analytics Contributor and Log Analytics Reader roles grant access to a Log Analytics workspace.
 To implement RBAC for a Microsoft Sentinel workspace, see [Roles and permissions in Microsoft Sentinel](/azure/sentinel/roles) and [Manage access to Microsoft Sentinel data by resource](/azure/sentinel/resource-context-rbac).

-### Zero Trust in Multi-Tenant Architecture with Azure Lighthouse
+### Zero Trust in Multitenant Architecture with Azure Lighthouse

-Azure Lighthouse enables multi-tenant management with scalability, higher automation, and enhanced governance across resources.
+Azure Lighthouse enables multitenant management with scalability, higher automation, and enhanced governance across resources.
 With Azure Lighthouse you can manage multiple Microsoft Sentinel instances across Microsoft Entra tenants at scale.
 Here’s an example.

 :::image type="content" source="./media/sentinel-workspaces-multi-tenant.svg" alt-text="Diagram of an example use of Azure Lighthouse across multiple Microsoft Entra tenants." lightbox="./media/sentinel-workspaces-multi-tenant.svg":::